 Here’s an example if you were writing a review about Quickbooks accounting software and Googled “Quickbooks case study”:

-Address all of the things that you (and other people) liked and didn’t like about the product.
+Address all the things you (and other people) liked and didn’t like about the product.

-When you write your review, make notes in your draft about what you like and dislike and include them in your pros and cons section.
+When you write your review, note what you like and dislike and include them in your pros and cons section.